TwoKeyEconomy (2KEY) Market Capitalization Tops $985,717.16

-TwoKeyEconomy (CURRENCY:2KEY) traded 1.9% lower against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on May 26th.
-Over the last seven days, TwoKeyEconomy has traded 30.8% lower against the U.S. dollar.
-One TwoKeyEconomy coin can now be purchased for $0.0379 or 0.00000361 BTC on popular cryptocurrency exchanges.
-TwoKeyEconomy has a market capitalization of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.
+TwoKeyEconomy (CURRENCY:2KEY) traded 1.9% lower against the U.S. dollar during the one day period ending at 17:00 PM E.T. on May 31st.
+TwoKeyEconomy has a total market capitalization of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.
+One TwoKeyEconomy coin can now be bought for approximately $0.0379 or 0.00000361 BTC on major cryptocurrency exchanges.
+During the last seven days, TwoKeyEconomy has traded 30.8% lower against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.